Your cart is currently empty!

 Camping this close to nature might not be for the faint of heart, but it’s an experience not to be missed.
 It is from this level that you can truly immerse yourself in the beauty and wilderness of Uganda.
 For those really looking to get back to nature, it’s an experience that can’t be beat.

-To get to Murchison Falls you can hire a car or drive yourself up to Kafu and then go west towards Masindi.
+To get to Murchison Falls you can hire a car in Kampala, drive yourself up to Kafu, and then go west towards Masindi.
 After Masindi follow the signs and turn right, which takes you to a long dirt road and into the park.
 Entrance is 35USD a day for a tourist, 20USD for a resident and 5,000UGX a night for an East African.

 Camping in Red Chili’s Campground will run 10,000 UGX a night.
 They also have a full bar nearby where you can grab a bite to eat and gain your liquid courage for camping.